Modules from CFEngine Build

 - Scan and report on potentially vulnerable log4j installations

-To add more modules, just repeat the commands from steps 1-3, for example:
+To add more modules, just repeat the commands from steps 1-3.

 In the next tutorial we will look more at the reporting and Web UI, called Mission Portal: